-These data show that the geo-economic cleavage across Europe and the EZ as well that we have found in section 2 also has a political dimension translated into votes in a true political arena.
+These data show that the geo-economic cleavage across Europe and the EZ as well that we have found in Section 2 also has a political dimension translated into votes in a true political arena.
 We deem the resulting geo-economic-political map a cause of the stalemate on the way to further EZ political integration that we articulate into the following political implications.

-- 1) The EU-R/H-R countries with prevalent global satisfaction may well be supportive of the status quo, granted by the CR/R aggregation balancing between traditional pro-Europe parties (such as the EPP) and the pressure on their constituency against 'more Europe' from the right-wing fringes.
-This hypothesis is further corroborated by the argument put forward by Kuhn and Stöckel (2014) according to which support for further integration is weaker in (relatively) healthier countries. - 2) People in the EU-W/H-W countries with global dissatisfaction may be ready to support major changes, but it is not clear which changes, how and where.20 For instance, we find it unpersuasive Kuhn and Stöckel's (2014) claim that the economically weaker countries and classes, largely present in this area, may welcome more integration as a shield for their interests.
+1) The EU-R/H-R countries with prevalent global satisfaction may well be supportive of the status quo, or perhaps further integration preserving the status quo in terms of governance.
+This may be granted by the CR/R aggregation balancing between traditional pro-Europe parties (such as the EPP) and the pressure on their constituency against 'more Europe' from the right-wing fringes.
+This hypothesis is further corroborated by the argument put forward by Kuhn and Stöckel (2014) according to which support for further integration is weaker in (relatively) healthier countries.

+2) As to the EU-W/H-W countries with global dissatisfaction, it is unclear whether they can support further political integration as a means to obtain a change in European policy-making, or else call for a retrenchment from integration.
+For instance, we find it unpersuasive Kuhn and Stöckel's (2014) claim that the economically weaker countries and classes, largely present in this area, may welcome more integration as a shield for their interests.
 During the crisis, EU integration mostly meant more 'austerity' to them: that is, a serious threat to welfare state protections.
 The shift from an identitarian to a utilitarian approach to EU integration highlighted by Hobolt and Wratil (2015) may remove the hurdle of national identity but may well spur demand for stronger protection from national governments to the extent that the EU policies are perceived as harmful, as has been the case with the EU-W/H-W countries.
-Rather, this area is paradigmatic of the vicious circle between the economic crisis and its crippling political repercussions.
-As pointed out by Rose and Borz (2016), where the economic crisis is salient Europe 'as-it-is' is perceived as part of the problem of poor government performance, not of the solution.
+As pointed out by Rose and Borz (2016), where the economic crisis is salient Europe 'as-it-is' is perceived as part of the problem not of the solution.
 This prompts the demand for less Europe and more national powers instead, which makes Europe weaker and less effective.